merlo24/Multivariate-Nonparametric-Statistical-Process-Control/srewma_implementation.md

 the process often following an unknown distribution.

-Therefore, multivariate nonparametric approaches such as the Signed Rank Exponentially Weighted Average (SREWMA) control chart **(cita)** can be considered as an efficient alternative, since allows us to monitor the mean of a multivariate processes for which no known distribution is assumed.
+Therefore, multivariate nonparametric approaches such as the Signed Rank Exponentially Weighted Average (SREWMA) control chart Zou et al. (2012) can be considered as an efficient alternative, since allows us to monitor the mean of a multivariate processes for which no known distribution is assumed.

-In this document we reproduce the SREWMA control chart, it has been of the most referenced works in nonparametric MSPC since is a pioneering proposal that can start monitoring with a little amount of historical observations.
+In this document we reproduce the SREWMA control chart, this has been one of the most referenced works in nonparametric MSPC since is a pioneering proposal that can start monitoring with a little amount of historical observations.
 A ready-to-use function is provided and if necessary, it can be easily adapted to the needs of the practitioner.
 We discuss its implementation to a real dataset from a white wine production process.
 The data set contains a total of 4898 observations, and is publicly available in the UC Irvine Machine Learning Repository (<http://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality>).

-# Exploratory Analysis
+## Exploratory Analysis

 In order to make a simple reproduction of the following analysis, instead of working with data that comes from a local .csv file we